fernandoenzo/parallel-utils/README.md

 @synchronized(max_threads: int = 1)
 ```

-As you can see, the `@synchronized` decorator doesn't need an identifier, and by default only allows one thread to access the
+As you can see, the `@synchronized` decorator doesn't need an identifier, and by default only allows one thread to enter the
  function at the same time.
 However, we can override that default behavior with the optional `max_threads` argument.

 If we want, for example, to allow up to two threads to enter the function at the same time, we only need to write: